BioRyajenka/trustwallet-coding-exercise/README.md

    * BEGIN, COMMIT, ROLLBACK
 2. Only in-memory for now but make it extendable.
 3. Show alerts to confirm COMMIT, ROLLBACK or DELETE.
-4. Support concurrent transactions ("serializable" guarantee - txns don't interfer with each other).
+4. Support concurrent transactions (some "sane" level of isolation guarantee - no lost updates, no dirty reads, no non-repeatable reads.
+Closer to Repeatable Read).

 ### Out of scope
    * non-string keys/values
    * session timeouts
+   * different isolation levels - as it's not clear how the structure is intended to be used
    * cache eviction policies
    * multi-node setup (master-slave; master-master)
    * partitioning, replication